Uminosachi/sd-webui-inpaint-anything/README.md

   * In the Advanced options, you can adjust the Sampler, Sampling Steps, Guidance Scale, and Seed.
   * If you enable the `Mask area Only` option, modifications will be confined to the designated mask area only.
 * Inpainting process is performed using [diffusers](https://github.com/huggingface/diffusers).
+* Tips: You can directly drag and drop the inpainted image into the input image field on the Web UI.

+#### Model Cache
 * The inpainting model, which is saved in HuggingFace's cache and includes `inpaint` (case-insensitive) in its repo_id, will also be added to the Inpainting Model ID dropdown list.
   * If there's a specific model you'd like to use, you can cache it in advance using the following Python commands:
 ```bash